|Recommended Bank||APY||Opening Minimum|

 MemoryBank EarnMore Account

-The MemoryBank EarnMore Account can earn 1.60% APY in the first twelve months, so long as you meet a monthly minimum of one direct deposit and 5 debit card uses.
-These activity requirements are similar to those attached to the Bank of Internet Rewards Checking account.
+The MemoryBank EarnMore Account can earn 0.05% APY in the first twelve months, so long as you meet a monthly minimum of one direct deposit and 5 debit card uses.
+These activity requirements are similar to those attached to rewards checking at other banks.
 If you have direct deposits and 5 or more transactions on each of your monthly statements, the initial interest boost on this account is the highest available for checking accounts anywhere.

-However, the permanent rate on the EarnMore Account falls to 1.00% after the first year, slightly lower than the standard 1.25% APY at Bank of Internet USA.
+However, the permanent rate on the EarnMore Account falls to 1.00% after the first year, slightly lower than competing options at other banks.
 In addition, the activity requirements remain in place for the standard rate, so missing a direct deposit or failing to make enough debit card purchases will drop your rate to 0.05% for that month.
 Still, we believe this account presents a rare opportunity to earn interest on your checking balance at a time when deposit interest rates have been stuck at all-time lows.

 Best Free Online Checking Account: Bank5 Connect High-Interest Checking Account